-Copyright © 2022 Confederation of Indian Industry (CII) and Deloitte Touche Tohmatsu India LLP.
+Copyright © 2023 Confederation of Indian Industry (CII) and Deloitte Touche Tohmatsu India LLP.
 All rights reserved.

-Without limiting the rights under the copyright reserved, this publication or any part of it may not be translated, reproduced, stored, transmitted in any form (electronic, mechanical, photocopying, audio recording or otherwise) or circulated in any binding or cover other than the cover in which it is currently published, without the prior written permission of CII and DTTILLP.
+Without limiting the rights under the copyright reserved, this publication or any part of it may not be translated, reproduced, stored, transmitted in any form (electronic, mechanical, photocopying, audio recording or otherwise) or circulated in any binding or cover other than the cover in which it is currently published, without the prior written permission of CII and DITILIP

 All information, ideas, views, opinions, estimates, advice, suggestions, recommendations (hereinafter 'content') in this publication should not be understood as professional advice in any manner or interpreted as policies, objectives, opinions or suggestions of CII and DTTILLP.
 Readers are advised to use their discretion and seek professional advice before taking any action or decision, based on the contents of this publication.
 The content in this publication has been obtained or derived from sources believed by CII and DTTILLP to be reliable but CII and DTTILLP do not represent this information to be accurate or complete.
+CII and DTTILLP do not represent this information to be accurate or complete.
 CII and DTTILLP do not assume any responsibility and disclaim any liability for any loss, damages, caused due to any reason whatsoever, towards any person (natural or legal) who uses this publication.